outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - understanding, learning, simulation, organization, prediction, testing are interchangeable functions with varying advantages but generally can replace each other

   - add to govt
+    - democracy errors include:
-    - democracy errors include alternate illegitimate routes to power like buying info goods like opinions, usage & user bases & user compliance/dependence, & artificially manipulating prices with information market manipulation, voter free time, job market info
+      - alternate illegitimate routes to power like buying info goods like opinions, usage & user bases & user compliance/dependence, & artificially manipulating prices with information market manipulation, voter free time, job market info
+      - lack of education or its interchangeables, which results in other errors like 'not identifying interchangeable inputs to requirements (basic goods)' (such as how 'independence', 'power', 'love', 'happiness', 'understanding', 'intelligence', 'information', 'solutions', 'potential' are interchangeable alternates as theyre different formats of the same structure)
     - companies exist to solve customers' problems, so if there's a problem people can & are willing to pay to solve, companies will solve it, so all thats required is to tell them what consumers want at what prices and what costs are preventing govt budget from being optimized for solving unprofitable problems, & the products will be built & tech will be built to reduce those costs, rather than taxing to create govt agencies to slowly & inadequately prevent the same group or corporate loophole-exploitations that can be identified by algorithms, exploitations which are symptoms of an inefficient system that hasnt invested in reducing its primary costs like 'health care' or 'form processing' yet, rather than unique exploitations that requires budget to solve inadequately when reducing primary costs would invalidate the need for these exploitations by group or corporate entities
       - example: 'tracking assets' is only necessary if assets are scarce & unique, and 'regulating the health insurance industry' is only necessary if health care costs are unpredictable, extremely variable, & subject to randomness, which they dont have to be if costs are reduced
     - 'actively preventing their money from ending poverty' (with tax avoidance, not trying to end poverty, not trying to be sufficiently different from people who failed to end poverty, etc) is a sub-optimal (inefficient) use of money, proving that people who could end poverty (either individually or as a small group) without negatively impacting their own lives and dont do so, are people who cant use their own money in an optimal way, indicating that their success was almost a complete accident plus a little hard work such as 'filling out forms' or 'making a pitch to investors' or 'hiring people'